Bahpro/Bahaa-script1/README.md

 # Bahaa-script1

-This tool is for collecting the number of characters and words.
+This tool have is for collecting the number of characters and words.
 It can be used if you have a text and want to know how many characters or words it contains.
 This tool will make it easier for you.
+And Calculator added.

 #Installing: